Bjerremand4/Master-Thesis/README.md

 + `gtools`: Various R programming tools, including the `mixedsort` function for sorting images for GIF creation.

 ## Usage
-1. **Running the Model:** Execute the main interface script to start the model.
-This script will guide you through the simulation process and allow you to adjust various parameters.
+1. **Running the Model:** Execute the `interface.R` script to start the model.
+This script guides you through the simulation process and allows you to adjust various parameters for a customized analysis.
 2. **Exploring Data Analysis Scripts:** Open and run the Data Analysis scripts to investigate movement patterns and infection dynamics for each herd.
-These scripts provide additional insights beyond the main model output.
+These scripts offer additional insights beyond the main model output.
-3. **Sensitivity analysis:** Exploring the significance of the date of introduction of the infectious agent as well as the randomsness within the between-herd transmission.
+3. **Sensitivity analysis:** Explore the significance of the date of introduction of the infectious agent as well as the effect of randomsness within the between-herd transmission.

 ## Files
-The Project contain 4 main folders:
+The Project contain four main folders:
-- `Data` : This contains the Raw data (which is not pulished, so the user need access to it or find it some where else).
-It also contain a lot of different produced data by running the model (Both when used by the user but also preRun by me).
-This enables the user to use the model even without access to the raw data, just witch limited options for Transmission rate and movement frequency, however free flexibility for surveillance parameters (test intencity and test specificity).
+- `Data` : This folder contains the raw data _(note that this data is not published, so users will need access to it or obtain it elsewhere)_.
+It also includes various datasets produced by running the model, both user-generated and pre-run by the author.
+Users can still use the model without access to the raw data but with limited options for transmission rate and movement frequency, while maintaining full flexibility for surveillance parameters (test intensity and test specificity).
-- `Model` : This folder contains all the scripts that make up the model, see specifics fetures within each script in the "Script Description" Section.
-This folder also contains the `interface.R` which is used to run the entire model.
+- `Model` : This folder contains all the scripts that comprise the model.
+See specific features within each script in the "Script Description" section.
+This folder also includes `interface.R`, which is used to run the entire model.
-- `DataAnalysis`: This folder contains scripts which are not used in the actual model.
-It hos a lot of Data analysis scripts which explores the movement pattern and contact networks for each herd in the Data including creation of a gif that danicly show the deveopment of a contact network for a given herd.
-It also explores the SIR model vs. the logistic growth model to evaluate the two methods against each other.
-Further it contains a sensitivity analysis which asses the effect of some assumptions/choices made whem implementing the model.
+- `DataAnalysis`: This folder contains scripts not used in the actual model.
+It includes various data analysis scripts exploring movement patterns and contact networks for each herd in the dataset, including the creation of a GIF dynamically showing the development of a contact network for a given herd.
+It also evaluates the SIR model versus the logistic growth model to evaluate the two methods against each other.
+It also contains a sensitivity analysis assessing the impact of certain assumptions/choices made during the model implementation.
-- `Results`: This folder include the folder `OutputModel` which is vere the reslts will be stored when running the model.
-It also contains several result produced for the purpose of the master Thesis.
-All the figure/plot used in the manuscript of the aster thesis in accessible here.
+- `Results`: This folder include the folder `OutputModel` where the results (visual outputs) are stored when running the model.
+It also contains several results produced for the purpose of the Master Thesis.
+All figures/plots used in the thesis manuscript are accessible here.

 ### Sripts Description
 The repository include the following files